MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-hadoop-800.md

 ms.custom: ""

 ---
-# Install Microsoft R 8.0.0 on Hadoop
+# Install Microsoft R Server 8.0.0 on Hadoop

 This article walks you through several methods of installing Microsoft R Server on a Hadoop cluster, for version 8.0.0 of R Server.